luamfb/lambda-pong/README.md

 In a nutshell:

-The main program spawns lambda calculus interpreter is spawned and parses the definitions from a source file, and keeps waiting input.
+The main program spawns a lambda calculus interpreter process, which parses the definitions from a source file, and keeps waiting for input.
 The lambda calculus source must define the following symbols, which compute

 - `initState`: the first state;